gravity-ui/uikit/src/components/Table/README.md

 import {Table} from '@gravity-ui/uikit';
 ```

-A `table` allows selecting and sorting rows, as well as performing actions on a row.
+A `Table` allows selecting and sorting rows, as well as performing actions on a row.

 <!--GITHUB_BLOCK-->